 They Are Your Enforcer and Agent for Change

-General Contractors Richmond VA are responsible for the construction planning, including the procurement of materials and services.
+General Contractors are responsible for the construction planning, including the procurement of materials and services.
 This requires significant coordination between subcontractors, vendors, and the general contractor.

 They also handle the paperwork, filing for necessary permits, and developing a close working relationship with building inspectors.
 Plus, thanks to volume discounts, they can often get you access to quality materials at lower prices.